International Relations & Policy

 Our growing portfolio of International Relations and Policy programs is evolving.
 Please explore our current offering.

-At the heart of the Integrative Peacebuilding program is a commitment to human security and well-being.
-Integrative Peacebuilding (IPB) both informs and draws upon emerging and past international practices.
-It acknowledges the value of co-creation of the structures, systems, dynamics, and conditions that are meant to effect change in peacebuilding and intervention efforts.
-The IPB Program is designed for people already engaging in efforts to bring sustaining peace into conflict and post-conflict areas.
+At the heart of the Integrative Peace Building and Complex Global Challenges (IPB-CGC) program is a sensitivity to both complexity and the well-being of humanity and the biosphere.
+This entails the development of skills that enable a shift from fragmented approaches to integrative approaches that impact ways of thinking and working together.
+It acknowledges the value of co-creation of the structures, systems, dynamics, and conditions that are meant to effect change.
+These shifts are needed to address global challenges such as peace building, climate change, pandemics, diversity issues, mass migration, and natural disasters.
+The IPB-CGC Program is designed for people already engaged in programs and policies that bring sustaining peace into conflict situations and effect actions to prevent and mitigate far-reaching threats to human and environmental well-being.
 Based on the premise that integration is more effective than fragmentation, participants will develop the confidence and skills required for trust-building, repairing relationships, critical reflection, cross-cultural communication and dialogue, and integrating multiple parties and points of view.

 The IPB-CGC program enables passionate individuals to foster conditions for emergent creativity by attending to the wisdom of grass-roots leaders while drawing on the expertise of researchers and experience of seasoned professionals.